Use templated letters to take action on payment and regulatory issues impacting your practice.

 General Template Letter

-If a specific template letter above does not apply, use our standard template letter to submit comments to CMS.
+If a specific template letter above does not apply, use our standard template letter to submit comments.

 Simply insert your individual information where indicated.